PauHPMCBR/LolDamageCalculator/README.md

 - E cast time won't get updated (it scales with bonus attack speed and will only be calculated at the start of the simulation)
 - R is not implemented, as it's only an auto reset

+### Karma
+- The "special variable" called "Use R only for Q", when set to not 0, will allow R to be used/consumed by W and E as well.
+It is recommended to leave as 0 when testing a combo.

 ### Lucian
 - To maximise passive damage, Lucian will try to auto after each ability use (the simulation will wait until an auto is done before using any other ability)
 - If you are testing a Lucian combo, insert an auto attack between each ability, or the damage will be higher than it should (the "second" auto that passive provides is ALWAYS applied after each ability use)